-All staff should be aware that children can abuse other children (often referred to as childon-child abuse) and that it can happen both inside and outside the home and online.
+All staff should be aware that children can abuse other children and that it can happen both inside and outside the home and online.

 The School's policy on child on child abuse can be found in Appendix 3.

 Online safety